pradyutnair/Multivariate-Data-Analysis/README.md

 Classification of one dataset using multivariate data analysis, preprocessing, deep learning/ machine learning techniques

-- Dataset 1: Organic solvents: Classifying organic solvents
+- Dataset 1: **Near Infrared Spectroscopy measurements of Chicken filets**
-- Dataset 2: Chicken filets: Classifying the 8 growth conditions of chicken filets

 # Goals

 What are the outcomes that will result from these changes?
 How will we evaluate success for the proposed changes?
+Primary objective: Classifying the 8 growth conditions of chicken filets
 - Preprocessing
 - PCA
 - Model selection
 - Cross Validation
+- Model Building

 - Evaluation metrics

 ### Non-Goals